samar123419/snake-game/README.md

 ![screenshot](img.png)
 ```
 Black rectangular is the SNAKE
-Green circle is the food
+Green circle is the FOOD
+eat the food to increase the score
 ```